datacite/schema-docs/docs/appendices/appendix-1/relationType.rst

 IsNewVersionOf
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Definition:** indicates A is a new edition of B, where the new edition has been modified or updated
+**Definition:** Indicates A is a new edition of B, where the new edition has been modified or updated

 **Example and Usage Notes:**